-The GERG laboratory notified the SALG upon receipt of the samples from Canyon Reservoir, recording the DSHS sample number and the condition of each tissue sample upon receipt of the samples.
+The GERG laboratory notified the SALG upon receipt of the samples from Hills Lake, recording the DSHS sample number and the condition of each tissue sample upon receipt of the samples.
 The laboratory has the capability of measuring polychlorinated dibenzo-para-dioxins and dibenzofurans; however, in the present case, these contaminants were not requested.

-The GERG laboratory analyzed each of thirty fish for total (inorganic arsenic + organic arsenic = total arsenic) arsenic.
-Although the proportions of each form of arsenic may differ among species, under different water conditions, and, perhaps, with other variables, the literature suggests that well over 90% of arsenic in fish is likely organic arsenic - a form of arsenic that is virtually non-toxic to humans.22 DSHS, taking a conservative approach, estimates 10% of the total arsenic in any fish is inorganic arsenic, deriving estimates of inorganic arsenic concentrations by multiplying reported total arsenic concentration/fish by a factor of 0.1.22

-Nearly all mercury in upper trophic level fish three years of age or older is methylmercury.23 Thus, the total mercury concentration in a fish of legal size for possession in Texas serves well as a surrogate for methylmercury concentration.
-Because methylmercury analyses are difficult to accurately perform and are more expensive than total mercury analyses, the USEPA recommends that states determine total mercury concentration in a fish and that - to protect human health - states conservatively assume that all reported mercury in fish or shellfish is methylmercury.
+The GERG laboratory analyzed each of three fish for total (inorganic arsenic + organic arsenic = total arsenic) arsenic.
+Although the proportions of each form of arsenic may differ among species, under different water conditions, and, perhaps, with other variables, the literature suggests that well over 90% of arsenic in fish is likely organic arsenic - a form of arsenic that is virtually non-toxic to humans.18 DSHS, taking a conservative approach, estimates 10% of the total arsenic in any fish is inorganic arsenic, deriving estimates of inorganic arsenic concentrations by multiplying reported total arsenic concentration/fish by a factor of 0.1.18 recommends that states determine total mercury concentration in a fish and that - to protect human health - states conservatively assume that all reported mercury in fish or shellfish is methylmercury.
 The GERG laboratory thus analyzed fish tissues for total mercury.
-In its risk characterizations, DSHS compares mercury concentrations in tissues to a comparison value derived from the ATSDR's minimal risk level for methylmercury.24 (In these risk characterizations, the DSHS may interchangeably utilize the terms "mercury," "methylmercury," or "organic mercury" to refer to methylmercury in fish.)
+In its risk characterizations, DSHS compares mercury concentrations in tissues to a comparison value derived from the ATSDR's minimal risk level for methylmercury.20 (In these risk characterizations, the DSHS may interchangeably utilize the terms "mercury," "methylmercury," or "organic mercury" to refer to methylmercury in fish.)

+Nearly all mercury in upper trophic level fish three years of age or older is methylmercury.19 Thus, the total mercury concentration in a fish of legal size for possession in Texas serves well as a surrogate for methylmercury concentration.
+Because methylmercury analyses are difficult to accurately perform and are more expensive than total mercury analyses, the USEPA